muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 	6. Hidden Talents of VAE etc?

 - Connection to classical "Parts Model" - This was one of the motivation for ImageSCM idea
-- HSIC regularization for independence (A better alternative to KL-div?)
+- Conditional HSIC regularization for independence (A better alternative to KL-div?) + connection to Krik's paper
 - Semantic Segmentation weighted loss for recon (Current recon loss doesn't respect 'closeness' in image space which might contribute to not respecting closeness in latent space)
 - Trade-off between Recon and KL-div and commensurability of these two parts
 - (Related to above) Connection to MDL two-part codes